Editorial Standards & Methodology

 Step 3: AI Generation with Safeguards

-The AI generates interpretations based on retrieved texts with anti-hallucination safeguards:
+The AI generates interpretations based on computed chart data with anti-hallucination safeguards:

-- No fabrication: AI cannot invent astrological principles or make unsupported claims
+• No fabrication: AI cannot invent astrological principles or make claims unsupported by chart data

 2. Blog Articles & Educational Guides